raspberrypilearning/flatgame/en/step_10.md

 - [ ] Duplicate the artwork 1 sprite and name it artwork 2

-- [ ] Upload a new costume and edit it in the same way as the artwork you made earlier.
+- [ ] Upload a new costume and edit it in the same way as the artwork you made earlier

-You can think about where you want to place the new artwork sprites - are they all in a line, or spread out?
+You can think about where you want to place the new artwork sprites — are they all in a line, or spread out?
 --- /task ---

 --- task ---
 ### Change layer of artworks
-It can be fun for the player spite to walk under and over the artwork, change some of the layers to do this.
+It can be fun for the player sprite to walk under and over the artwork — change some of the layers to do this.

-1. In the artwork sprite add the layer block to the green flag event.
+1. In the artwork sprite, add the layer block to the green flag event.

 ```blocks3
 +go to [front v] layer